steveblue/angular2-rollup/README.md

 # FAQ

+## Can I use the CLI in the context of an existing application?

+Yes.
+This feature became readily available in 1.0.0-rc.4.
+Just include a `ngr.config.js` file at the root of your application.
+The file can be empty, it just serves as a marker for the root of your application.
+We may introduce configuration options here in the future as a proxy to `build.config.js`.

 ## How do I include third party libraries?

 The production build relies heavily on Closure Compiler, which provides excellent optimizations but unfortunately is not compatible with most third party libraries.
 Luckily, Closure Compiler can be configured to build referencing methods and variables found in external scripts.
 Follow this step by step questionaire to figure out which method to use.